 10 Recipes for a Vegan Valentine’s Day

-Strawberry Lemon Sangria – The strawberry was once a symbol of Venus, the Roman goddess of love, and for a while the Greeks outlawed eating them, along with other red foods, because they believed they held mysterious powers.
-Their powers aren’t really that mysterious though – strawberries contain inflammation reducing phytochemicals and, immunity-boosting vitamin C, and heart-healthy antioxidants.
+The strawberry was once a symbol of Venus, the Roman goddess of love.
+For a while the Greeks outlawed eating them, along with other red foods, because they believed they held mysterious powers.
+Their powers aren’t really that mysterious though: Strawberries contain inflammation reducing phytochemicals and, immunity-boosting vitamin C, and heart-healthy antioxidants.

 Artichokes have a long history of being used for their aphrodisiac like properties, perhaps because of their high mineral and trace element content.
 Egyptians believed that the artichoke enhanced sexual power and aided in conception.
 In 16th century Europe, only men were allowed to consume artichokes because of their reported libido-enhancing qualities.
 Catherine de Medici, known for her insatiable appetite for both food and romance, brought artichokes to France when she married Henry II in the mid 16th century.
 17th century French writer and sexologist Dr. Nicolas Venette reported that Swedish women who were feeling by their husbands would serve them artichokes in an effort to increase their desire and stamina.

-Caramelized Onion and Mushroom Tart – Mushroom have been prized as aphrodisiacs in just about every culture.
+Mushroom have been prized as aphrodisiacs in just about every culture.
 Ancient legends in the South Pacific tell the tale of women were said to experience sexual ecstasy upon foraging on wild mushrooms in the forest.
 The scent of some mushrooms are similar to that of sexual pheromones, which acting as an attractant and stimulant.
 It is believed that hormone-like substances present in mushrooms may have some similarity to human neurotransmitters released during sexual encounters.
 They’re a great source of zinc, which increases testosterone, and therefore boosts sex drive.
-Mushrooms also have antibiotic and anti-inflammatory properties, and are know to help fight cancer, so they’re a good food to add to your diet on a regular basis, no matter what outcome you’re hoping for.
+Mushrooms also have antibiotic and anti-inflammatory properties, and are know to help fight cancer, too.
+They’re a good food to add to your diet on a regular basis, no matter what outcome you’re hoping for.

-Asparagus and Tomato Tart with Cashew Ricotta – The phallic-shaped asparagus has been lauded as an aphrodisiac for centuries throughout many cultures.
-The Greeks wrote poetry about asparagus, and Ancient Aztecs would lock up their virgin daughters during an asparagus harvest.
+The phallic-shaped asparagus has been lauded as an aphrodisiac for centuries throughout many cultures.
+The Greeks wrote poetry about it.
+Ancient Aztecs would lock up their virgin daughters during an asparagus harvest.
 The Kama Sutra suggested grinding asparagus to a paste, mixing it with milk and drinking it.
 Legend has it that the French would dine on three meals of asparagus the day before their wedding in preparation for the big night.
 Asparagus’s libido enhancing properties are due to its high nutrient content, as it’s packed with vitamins and minerals that can cleanse the bodies and give a boost of energy.